brianom95/brianom95.github.io/_posts/2025-02-09-aconcagua.md

 ## Day 6
 #### Rest Day

 This was the end of Andre & Anton's trip so they descended with a different group.
 The rest of us had a relaxed day of eating, packing and chatting.
-We packed 6kg of food each for the higher camps and also filled 5L of water because Camp 1 had no reliable source after the heat.
+We packed 6kg of food each for the higher camps and also 5L of water each because Camp 1 had no reliable source after the heat.
 Marcelo went over our plan for the coming days and how that fit with the weather forecast.

 That evening we walked to a turquoise lake for a swim where Francois cut his foot on some rocks.
 Dinner was a huge barbecue and I spent hours talking with Alex about his goal of climbing the highest point in every country.
 This was roughly number 10 of the 197 for him, and it was his first test of high altitude.
 It's a particularly ambitious goal.